UKCloud/documentation/articles/vmware/vmw-how-change-ipsec-vpn-api.md

 toc_mdlink: vmw-how-change-ipsec-vpn-api.md
 ---

-# How to change IPsec VPN settings via the vCloud Director API
+# How to change IPsec VPN settings via the vCloud API

 ## Overview